jlenon7/jlenon7/README.md

 # Hey, I'm Lenon 👨‍🎨

-Hi! my name is João Lenon and I have been solving problems for five years.
+Hi! my name is João Lenon and I have been solving problems for six years.
 My love for programming is in writing artistic codes, easy to understand and with replaceable layers!